2021 Art on Market Street Kiosk Poster Series

-For questions regarding this RFQ, contact Alyssa Torres, Public Art Program Associate by email or by phone at (415) 252-2219.
 Please note that Arts Commission staff will be available to answer questions about this call until 5 p.m.
-(PST) on the deadline date, June 1, 2020.
+(PDT) on the deadline date, June 1, 2020.
 Please contact Art on Market Street Poster Series Program Manager Craig Corpora at firstname.lastname@example.org or 415-252-2249.

 Eligibility is open to professional, practicing artists who reside in the United States.
 Entries not meeting eligibility guidelines will be withdrawn from consideration.